How to Use AI Coding Agents Effectively

 Manage Your Context Window

-Start new sessions for new tasks.
-Don’t reuse a debugging session for feature work.
-If your agent supports sub-tasks or background agents, use them for tasks that read many files.
+Start with fresh context for new tasks.
+Don’t reuse a polluted debugging context for feature work.
+If your agent supports subagents or background tasks, use them for narrow jobs that read many files.
 They get their own isolated context and return a summary, keeping your main session clean.

 Verification